nkhphuc/compound/README.md

 ### Adding New Features

-1. Update shared types in `shared/src/types.ts`
+1. Update types in respective frontend/backend directories
-2. Build shared package: `pnpm --filter @compound/shared build`
-3. Implement backend API endpoints
+2. Implement backend API endpoints
-4. Update frontend to use new API
+3. Update frontend to use new API
-5. Test thoroughly
+4. Test thoroughly

 ### Database Changes